alexeyinkin/eb-1a/1-process/README.md

 to sponsored immigration, so I disregarded them.

 I immigrated alone.
-Those who have families on their application, would have the page 4 repeated for each of them with different data.
+Those who have families on their application would have page 4 repeated for each of them with different data.

 The most important things in the letter were: